joaopaulo-souza/Introduction-to-AI/Lisp/README.md

 The tutorial is self explanatory and easy-to-use

-You can start learning Lisp just by reading lisp-tutorial file.
+You can start learning Lisp just by reading lisp-tutorial.txt or lisp-tutorial.lisp file.